usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 One answer: The [XSpec smoke test](./../../../smoketest/TEST-XSPEC.xpl) calls an extension step named `ox:execute-xspec`, defined in an imported pipeline.
 In this document, the prefix `ox` is bound to a utility namespace, `http://csrc.nist.gov/ns/oscal-xproc3`.

-In an XProc pipeline (library or step declaration) one may also see additional namespaces, including
+In an XProc pipeline (library or step declaration) one may also see additional namespaces, including:

 * The namespaces needed for XSLT, XSD, or other supported technology
 * One or more namespaces deployed by the XProc author to support either steps or internal operations (for example, XSLT functions)